Summary of Qualifications

 - Adjunct Faculty, Goucher College, Towson, MD, teaching "BIO 240: Ecology and Evolution," Fall 2009

-- Reviewer: Ecological Applications, Biogeochemistry, Journal of the North American Benthological Society, Soil Science Society of America, Restoration Ecology, Aquatic Botany
+- Reviewer (example journals include): Ecological Applications, Biogeochemistry, Journal of the North American Benthological Society, Soil Science Society of America, Restoration Ecology, Aquatic Botany

 - Duke University Representative at the National Conference on Graduate Student Leadership, 2007